 Most people require financing in order to be able to afford a home.
 Typically, this financing comes in the form of a loan from a bank or mortgage lender.
 Since it has long since been the standard form of home loan, financing from these types of institutions is usually referred to as a ‘conventional loan.’
 There is actually a bit of variety within the category of conventional loans, so you’ll need to do your homework before deciding which type of conventional loan is best for you.
 It’s recommended that you find a real estate law firm in your area and speak with one of the attorneys there – they should have insight into the best loan for you.
+Surprisingly real estate in Albuquerque is growing day by day.
 In this article, we’ll be discussing the basics of one type of conventional loan in particular: the Adjustable Rate Mortgage (‘ARM’).

 Characteristics of an ARM

 An ARM, as you might have inferred from the name, is a conventional mortgage with an interest rate that fluctuates periodically during the life of the loan.
 Generally, the interest rate of your mortgage will change according to an index selected by your lender.
 Treasury securities are commonly used as indices in ARMs.
 Your lender will select intervals at which your mortgage’s interest rate will go up or down according to the chosen index.
 Let’s clarify this with an example: